loopwerk/loopwerk.io/content/articles/2026-03-25-alpine-ajax-django-revisited.md

 I went through three stages: template partials with Django Template Language, full-page responses with Jinja2, and finally separated views with template includes.
 Each step solved a real problem with the previous approach.

-The pattern I've landed requires more files and views than I'd like, but each is simple and does one thing.
+The pattern I've ended up with requires more files and views than I'd like, but each is simple and does one thing.
+It's become easier to understand the flow of every action.

 My overall feelings on Django + Alpine AJAX have also changed.
 I still believe there are benefits to using a simplified tech stack and using hypermedia as the engine of state.
 Just return HTML instead of returning JSON to a JavaScript framework which then has to turn it into HTML.
-Conceptually it just makes sense to me.
+Conceptually it still makes sense to me.

 But the dream was to build a plain old Django application using simple views and simple templates, using old-fashioned MPA server-rendered pages.
 Sprinkle in a few Alpine AJAX attributes and magically your site gets SPA-like usability.
 And it simply hasn't played out that way for me.
 Yes, you *could* do that, if you're fine with the wastefulness of returning full pages as a response to AJAX requests.
 But when you want to do it better than that, you end up with more boilerplate to make it possible to return small bits of HTML.

 And this isn't really about Alpine AJAX specifically; htmx would lead to the exact same place.
 The fundamental tension is in the HTML-over-the-wire approach itself: the server has to know which fragments of HTML to return, and that means structuring your views and templates around it.
 You trade the complexity of a JavaScript frontend for a different kind of complexity on the server.

 Progressive enhancement adds to that complexity.
-Every view needs an `is_alpine` check with a redirect fallback, every form needs to work both as a regular POST and as an AJAX submit.
+Every form handling view needs an `is_alpine` check with a redirect fallback, every form needs to work both as a regular POST and as an AJAX submit.
 If I dropped progressive enhancement and just required JavaScript, those redirect fallbacks and the branching that comes with them would disappear.
 The views would be simpler.
 But I think progressive enhancement is important enough to keep in place.

 Would I use Alpine AJAX (or htmx) again?
 Honestly: probably not.
+I have a lot more fun when building frontends with SvelteKit, and for me Django shines when I limit its role to an API, ORM, and admin interface - not so much HTML templates and form handling.

-I have a lot more fun when building frontends with SvelteKit.
-Building composable and reusable UI components is so much more natural there, and the performance is simply better (once the initial JS bundle has been downloaded and parsed).
+Building composable and reusable UI components is so much more natural in SvelteKit, and the performance is simply better (once the initial JS bundle has been downloaded and parsed).
 But am I going to throw away my current project's code and redo it all?
 No, I am not.
 Django with Alpine AJAX is a nice change of scenery, it's a nice playground I don't usually get to play in.
 I think I ended up with a good compromise, and hey: I still don't have to build and maintain a separate API, API docs, and frontend.